 3D Printing

-5. Files will be printed as submitted, using rafts and breakaway auto-generated supports as needed.
-We will contact you if your item needs to be scaled down to fit the time limit.
+8. Files printed as submitted, using rafts and breakaway auto-generated supports as needed.
+We will contact you if your item must be scaled down.

-6. The library is not responsible for failed 3D prints, although we will do our best to assist in completing successful 3D prints.
-If you would like help with your 3D print design, you can request a Learning Lab appointment for a 30-minute, one-on-one session with a Learning Lab instructor.
+9. The library is not responsible for failed 3D prints.
+We do our best to assist in completing successful 3D prints.
+For help, request a Learning Lab appointment.

 Printing & pickup

-1. Please allow at least one week for your item to be printed.
-Items may take longer than one week depending on the number of requests in the queue.
+1. Allow at least one week for printing.
+Items may take longer than expected, depending on demand.

 Additional limits & restrictions